Skip to main content

 "Spiking" is when a brand adds a small amount of an active ingredient (such as a real botanical extract) and bulks the rest with cheaper filler that mimics the lab test.
 A CoA from a reputable third-party lab catches spiking.
 This is one of the bigger reasons we trust NSF and USP over self-reported labels.

 Subscription supplement boxes are usually not worth it.
 Most rely on generic protocols and consumer-grade product.
 The savings on the box rarely make up for the lower quality.
-A targeted stack of three to five tested supplements is almost always more effective than a box of twelve average ones.
+A targeted stack of 3 to 5 tested supplements is almost always more effective than a box of twelve average ones.

 The NSF Certified for Sport list is searchable on the NSF website.
 Common professional brands with multiple certified products include Thorne, Klean Athlete, and Momentous.
 The list updates often.
 If a product is not on it, do not assume it failed; the brand may simply not have paid for that certification.